Leezekun/dialogic/README.md

 --------------------------------------------------------------------------
 ......
 ```

+### Format of simulated dialogues
+The simulated dialogues are saved in json format.
+For each dialogue, we save the following information:
+  - dial_id: the id of the dialogue
+  - turns: a list of turns in this dialogue, where each turn is represented as a dictionary that contains the following fields:
+    - dial_id - the unique ID for the dialogue session instance.
+    - turn_num - this argument indicates the turn position in the dialogue session, e.g., if turn_num = 0 means this is the very first turn in the whole dialogue session
+    - user - the user's utterance.
+    - resp - the delexicalized reference system response.
+    - bspn - the belief state.
+    - aspn - the system action.
+    - db - The database query result.
+  - prompt: the prompt used to instruct GPT-3 to simulate the dialogue.
+  - goal: the user goal of this dialogue.
+> We have placed the simulated dialogues under 1% settings in `./pptod/E2E_TOD/simulation_result23/small/few_shot_0.01` directory.

 ### Turn-level simulation
 You can use the following script to start simulating dialogue turns for DST augmentation.